jorgenponder/whos-talking/README.md

 The different functions will be split into command line programs that work with STDIN and STDOUT.

-The first in the chain will take an .srt file and create a spec file fo chopping up int segment wav files.
+The first in the chain will take an .srt file and create a spec file for chopping up into segment wav files.

 The second will do the actual chopping.